-- Updated testing and self-isolation information on the NH website: - o Testing and results - o I have COVID-19 - o lam a close contact - Updated infographic to support people with a positive COVID-19 test result to prepare for call(s) from public health - We're encouraging people to access care via their usual pathways phone their primary care provider or the NH Virtual Clinic, access an urgent and primary care centre, or seek out emergency services if necessary.
+- Guidance for COVID-19 cases and contacts in the Northern Health region supports people with COVID-19 to identify and notify their close contacts.
+It supports close contacts to understand what they should do depending on their vaccination status.
+The COVID-19 Public Health phone line remains a resource for clients who are unsure of what to do. - Updated infographic to support people with a positive COVID-19 test result to prepare for call(s) from public health - Updates on Case and Contact Management are published on the Stories section of the Northern Health website - We're encouraging people to access care via their usual pathways phone their primary care provider or the NH Virtual Clinic, access an urgent and primary care centre, or seek out emergency services if necessary.